jejacks0n/teaspoon/README.md

 ======

 Teabag is a Javascript test runner built on top of Rails.
 It can run headless using PhantomJS or in the browser within your Rails application.
-It's intention is to be the simpliest, but most complete Javascript testing solution for Rails and the asset pipeline.
+It's intention is to be the simplest, but most complete Javascript testing solution for Rails and the asset pipeline.
 It ships with the ability to use Jasmine or Mocha and has custom reporters for both libraries.

 We've only just released Teabag, but we expect to be working on it for a while longer to get a glossy shine to